 - Recreate all my lessons (free or paid, PDF or e-Course) with your students.
 Feel free to post your results (not mine) on your blog or social media sites.
 You don’t have to give DSS attribution but it’s always appreciated.

 - If you bought a PDF, you can publish the results of your student’s efforts on your blog, but don’t include handouts or any of my instructions/text/dialogue.
 Like your English teacher used to say, use your own words.

 - You can use my photos from my blog, but ask first.
 Most of the time, you only have to ask once.

 - You can make a powerpoint or video of your interpretation of my lesson (but you can’t use my photos, handouts or text)

 - You can tell your colleagues about my PDF’s so they can choose their own and perhaps you can share.
 One or two teachers sharing is absolutely fine.
 A dozen teachers?
 You know the answer.

 - Use my art lessons or special technique to create your own lesson…no attributions necessary.
 I’m inspired all the time by a subject, technique or artists and I create my own lessons based on these things.
 If the inspiration directly comes from a source, I try to always site it.
 I say “try” because in my early years of blogging, I didn’t always know to do this.

 - If you are a studio owner or teach classes to children for profit, you can still use my lesson plans (free and paid).
 You just can’t repackage them and sell them.

 Does this help?
-Remember, if you are ever in doubt about copyright violation, write to me or the person who owns the blog.
+Remember, if you are ever in doubt about copyright violation, write to me.
 In this growing industry of free resources, you have to remember that someone made the first effort to create something worth sharing.
 If you want them to continue to share, just ask when in doubt.